Skip to main content

 • More consistent across views

-• More reliable for count-based data (such as totals or volumes)
+• More reliable for totals (such as population)

 • Easier to reuse across analyses